 Visit Suffolk's Center for Community Engagement in Sawyer 824 to register in person and have any questions you may have answered by one of our Suffolk Votes Student Ambassadors or Center staff.

-If you prefer to proceed on your own and are eligible to register online, we provide other resources to complete your registration online.
+If you prefer to proceed on your own and are eligible to register online, we have provided additional resources to complete your registration online.